 NAPD's Education Committee is made up of public defender and assigned counsel trainers, leaders, and staff.
 It provides valuable “in the trenches” information to NAPD Training Director Jeff Sherr about the needs of NAPD’s members.
-Committee members promotes effective education though in-person programs, webinars, blogs, podcasts, and written materials that are accessible to litigators, leaders, investigators, social workers, and mitigation specialists across the nation.
+Committee members promotes effective education though the creation of in-person programs, webinars, blogs, podcasts, and written materials that are accessible to litigators, leaders, investigators, social workers, and mitigation specialists across the nation.
 The committee recruits NAPD members and experts to create on-line educational content.
 NAPD also co-sponsors programs offered by other organizations interested in indigent defense work.
-Committee members are set out below.
-Ed Monahan, Public Advocate for the Kentucky Department of Public Advocacy is Chair.
-Bob Hill, Chief Public Defender for the Marion County Public Defender Agency in Indianapolis, IN, is Committee Vice-Chair.
+Lorinda Meier Youngcourt, Federal Defender (Spokane, WA), is Chair.
+Ed Monahan was the Committee Chair from 2014-2019.

-The Education Committee organizes and facilitates many of NAPD's educational programs.
-To date, the NAPD Education Committee has facilitated over 110 online webinars from many of the country’s best trainers, all of which are archived on MyGideon, NAPD's Public Defense Library.
+To date, the NAPD Education Committee has facilitated over 250 online webinars from many of the country’s best trainers, all of which are archived on MyGideon, NAPD's Public Defense Library.
 You can see a nearly complete list HERE.
-Annually more than 5,000 members participate in the Education Committee webinars, and thousands more viewed these resources in the MyGideon archive.
+Annually more than 5,000 members participate in the Education Committee webinars, and thousands more view these resources from their archives in the MyGideon archive.
 It is common for organizational members to view these webinars as an office, as part of an extended training program.
 NAPD is a presumptive CLE provider in Alaska and West Virginia, and many members make successful applications for CLE credit through their local Bar Associations.
-A recent compilation of NAPD webinars is available HERE

-The Education Committee also coordinates a special workgroup to develop the annual NAPD Leadership Institute and a Death Penalty Subcommittee, which coordinates capital resources for practitioners around the country and, as appropriate, makes relevant mitigation resources available to non-capital advocates.
+The Education Committee also coordinates a special workgroup to develop the annual NAPD Leadership Institutes and its Death Penalty Subcommittee coordinates capital resources for practitioners around the country and, as appropriate, makes relevant mitigation resources available to non-capital advocates.
 The Committee provides annual ‘We The Defenders’ Training with tracks for social workers, investigators and paralegals, a ‘Team Mitigation Training’ (for teams), an annual Racial Justice Institute, and Train the Trainers Training.
 The committee hosts a weekly Zoom meet-up for investigators and a monthly meet-up for social workers.

-The Education Committee meets the third Monday of each month.
-Committee members engage the NAPD community to contribute training and training materials through live webinars and resources archived MyGideon.
+The Education Committee meets the third Monday of even numbered months.
 Current info on upcoming events can be found on the Events page of the NAPD website, www.publicdefenders.us/events